atlopes/calendar/README.md

 ### Overview ###

 * Use these classes to represent a day in different calendar systems, or to switch between different calendars, or to extend the time coverage or precision of VFP's Date data type, or to perform basic calendrical calculations, or to check for calendar events...
+* Use the DatePicker visual library to easily pick dates and datetimes, and insert the picked value into a target textbox.
 * The calculations are, for the most part, based on Kees Couprie's [Calendar Math](http://members.casema.nl/couprie/calmath/) website, and on Calendar.c, a C++ transcript from the original LISP code used for "Calendrical Calculations" by Nachum Dershowitz and Edward M. Reingold.

 ### Using ###